isaxt/isa-portfolio-site-sem-2/chronically_online_prototype/README.md

 And now?
 We're always online.
 But when does being online turn into being **chronically online**?

-This project explores that question through a quiz — a playful, aesthetic deep dive into your online habits, internet addictions, and whether you've slowly morphed into a meme-fueled dopamine chaser.
+I want to explore this question through a quiz — a playful, aesthetic deep dive into your online habits, internet addictions, and whether you've slowly morphed into a meme-fueled dopamine chaser.

 ## 💻 What's Inside?